 This Blog post brings up some basics about Configmgr Client Actions, what they are and what each action does.

-After you have installed the Configuration manager 2012 Client on computers, Client will installed (ccmsetup.log) with exit code 0 and It takes little while ,to register the client in Configuration manager Database, assigned to Site, load policies etc.
+After you have installed the Configuration manager Client on computers, Client will get install (refer log ccmsetup.log for more information ) with exit code 0 and It takes little while ,to register the client in Configuration manager Database, assigned to Site, load policies etc.

 After a while, you can open Configuration manager applet from Control panel (shortcut to use: control smscfgrc from Run Command), go to Actions, you should see more than 2 actions, if not ,as usual start troubleshooting by looking into logs.
-On working Configmgr 2012 Client (normal Client but not site server Client), You would see around 11 actions (at least I see on my client) which you can run independently from schedules that are configured in Configuration Manager Console.
+By default ,if client is installed correctly and assigned to site ,you will around 11 actions (at least I see on my client) which you can run independently from schedules that are configured in Configuration Manager Console.

 Application Deployment Evaluation Cycle: This evaluation Cycle is applicable to software deployments (applications) .This action will re-evaluates the requirement rules for all deployments and make sure the application is installed on the computer.
 The default value is set to run every 7 days.